FLming/CRNN.tf2/README.md

 Path: example/images/2_Reimbursing_64165.jpg, greedy: reimbursing, beam search: reimbursing
 ```

+Sometimes beam search method will be better than greedy method, but it's costly.

 ## Train

 Before you start training, maybe you should [prepare](#Data-prepare) data first.